KingAlexThe1/CrowdAnomynicer/README.md

-# CrowdAnomynicer
+# CrowdAnonymizer
-Realtime Human-head YOLO detection and blurr; Use 1 or 2 webcams. converts video in crayscale and saves as ".avi".
-Anomynices Humans in crowds; Anomynice existing video.
-Custom YOLO-Model.
+A real‑time human‑head detection and anonymization tool using a custom YOLO model.
+Supports one or two webcams.
+Converts video to grayscale and saves it as “.avi”.
+Can anonymize live recordings as well as existing videos and images.

-Option 1: recording and real time anomynication:
+Option 1: Real‑Time Recording and Anonymization
-This python code opens one ore two cameras, detects and blurrs all Human heads, converts the frames in crayscale and saves the video as ".avi" .
-The head detections works with YOLO.
-The custom model is only for this task trained 52000 diffrent pictures for optimal results.
-The model detecs only Human head, not only faces (one class).
-The whole head independet of the angle will be blurred.
-No data will be saved before it is anomyniced.
-The video will be saved on your Desktop.
-The Gui works with Tkinter.
-The video processing with OpenCV.
-Use multipe cameras to get a whider viewingangle.
-The programm uses multiple threads but no multiple processes.
+This Python application opens one or two cameras, detects and blurs all human heads, converts the frames to grayscale, and saves the resulting video as “.avi”.
+Head detection is powered by YOLO.
+The custom model was trained exclusively for this task using 52,000 diverse images to achieve optimal performance.
+The model detects entire human heads, not just faces (single‑class model).
+Heads are blurred regardless of viewing angle.
+No data is stored before it has been anonymized.
+Videos are saved in the directory Pictures/CrowdAnonymizer.
+The GUI is built with Tkinter, and video processing is handled by OpenCV.
+Multiple cameras can be used to achieve a wider field of view.
+The program uses multithreading but does not rely on multiprocessing.

-Option 2:
+Option 2: Anonymizing Existing Videos or Images
-Load existiung file to anomynice.
-Choose if you whant to change the video in grayscale ore leave it in color.
-Choose if you whant to save it as .avi or .mp4

-program execution: The programm will open a single Window with "loading".
-After a second thread is finisched loading all libarys and the YOLO-modell the main Window will load fully.
-There you can choose between the two Options: "record video", or "load files". after choose one option the main window will change.
-Option1: On the top left you can chooe witch webcam you whant to use.
-You can use only one ore two at the same time.
-The frames will be added side by side.
-In the background will be the background image that shows you what the programm will doo.
-In the middle is a single green triangle. if clicked. the video will start.
-The triangle is changed to a read circle to stop the video.
-The video will be saved on your desktop wih the name: out-DDMMYYhhmm.avi ( out-day Month year minute second) the video will be shown on the main window.
-Option2: on the top left is a input field to paste the path to the video. right to the field are two menus to chosse the color and saving format. on the left is a play button to start the video processing. if cligged the play button will disapear an a new label with " video processing" will aspear. if finsched the label disapears and the playbutton will apear again. the process can be sartet again.

-Usecase: Use this app to capture videos of public gaterings without the risk of the identification of single people.
-One example would be a protection-cam for your demonstation.
-You will be able to record all acts of violenc but noe one will feel unconfortable because he is filmed.
-The risk of abusing your recordings will be minimiced.
-E.g. With the video you can form a public discusion in the case of powerabuse from the police.
+Load an existing video or image and anonymize it.
+Choose whether the output should be grayscale or remain in color.
+Select whether the video should be saved as .avi or .mp4.

+Program Execution
+When launched, the program first displays a small “Loading” window.
+A secondary thread loads all required libraries and the YOLO model.
+Once loading is complete, the main window appears, offering two options:
+“Record video” or “Load files”.
+After selecting an option, the interface updates accordingly.
+-Option 1 Interface
+Top‑left: Select which webcam(s) to use.
+You may use one or two cameras simultaneously; frames are displayed side by side.
+A background image illustrates the anonymization process.
+A green triangle in the center starts the recording when clicked.
+It changes to a red circle to stop the recording.
+Videos are saved in Pictures/CrowdAnonymizer with the filename format: out‑DDMMYYhhmm.avi (day, month, year, hour, minute).
+The recorded video is displayed directly in the main window.
+-Option 2 Interface
+Top‑left: Input field for pasting the video path.
+To the right: Two dropdown menus for selecting color mode and output format.
+A play button starts the processing.
+When clicked, the button disappears and a “Video processing” label appears.
+After completion, the label disappears and the play button returns.
+The process can be repeated as often as needed.
+Below the video path section is a similar interface for loading an image.
+Images can be saved in grayscale or color.

+Use Case
+This application is designed for capturing videos of public gatherings without exposing individuals to identification risks.
+For example, it can serve as a protective camera during demonstrations.
+You can document incidents of violence while ensuring that no participant feels uncomfortable being filmed.
+The risk of misuse of your recordings is minimized.
+Such anonymized footage can support public discussions, for instance in cases of police violence ore powerabuse.

 greate .exe file: use pyinstaller with: pyinstaller --onedir -w -i icon.ico --add-data "human_head.pt;." --add-data "background.png;." --add-data "icon.ico;." main.py